MicrosoftDocs/azure-docs/articles/backup/backup-blobs-storage-account-bicep.md

 ---
-title: Back up blobs in a storage account
+title: Quickstart - Back up blobs in a storage account
-description: Learn how to back up blobs in a storage account with a Bicep template. ms.topic: conceptual ms.custom: devx-track-azurecli ms.date: 05/30/2024
+description: Learn how to back up blobs in a storage account with a Bicep template. ms.topic: quickstart ms.custom: devx-track-azurecli ms.date: 05/30/2024
 author: AbhishekMallick-MS
 ms.author: v-abhmallick
 ---

-# Back up a storage account with Blob data with a Bicep template
+# Quickstart: Back up a storage account with Blob data with a Bicep template

-This article describes how to back up a storage account with Azure Blob data with a vaulted backup policy using a Bicep template.
+This quickstart describes how to back up a storage account with Azure Blob data with a vaulted backup policy using a Bicep template.

 [!INCLUDE [blob-vaulted-backup-introduction.md](../../includes/blob-vaulted-backup-introduction.md)]